A Field Guide to Silicon Valley's Most Invasive Memes

 Anti-Patterns

 Tempting solutions that reliably cause bad outcomes.
-Originating in software engineering, the idea surfaces in AI when people try things like "just tell the model not to hallucinate," or when RLHF reinforces behaviors teams were actually trying to eliminate.
+Originating in software engineering, the idea surfaces when developers scrape a site that offers a clean API, when people try things like "just tell the model not to hallucinate," or when an agent's instructions file (a CLAUDE.md, an AGENTS.md, a .cursor/rules) grows so long the model stops reliably following any of it.

 Bikeshedding